sowwiseinternationalacademy-lang/SowwisePlatoPizza/README.md

 DATA VISUALIZATION <img width="1067" height="167" alt="image" src="https://github.com/user-attachments/assets/010366eb-269b-43d9-b0cb-c1f68de358b4" />

+The structured related dataset was transformed into a ppictorial storey form, thereby relating the historical accounts of the rwa data into insightful key metrics with relation to their performances to the business for the year

 <img width="1981" height="943" alt="image" src="https://github.com/user-attachments/assets/074d4566-2d3f-4efa-9fc7-398cce12bc26" />

 RECOMMENDATION<img width="896" height="158" alt="image" src="https://github.com/user-attachments/assets/abe6e672-7d84-4019-b2cc-f6519c397a71" />

-I  would advice that Plato Pizza should adopt  and implement these strategies: for sustainability, growth and expansion:
+I would advice that Plato Pizza should adopt  and implement these strategies for sustainability, growth and expansion:

-Understand the customers product preferences , terms as well as the time to avoid overstocking and persistent low sales on certain product categories
+1. Understand the customers product preferences , terms as well as the time to avoid overstocking and persistent low sales on certain product categories

-Analyze customers feed backs and identify pain points in order to improve product  values for customers satisfaction  as well as profits optimization
+2. A continous critical analysis of customers feed backs and identification of pain points in order to improve product values for customers satisfaction  as well as profits optimization

-Optimize marketing and sales efforts by targeting the right audience, enhancing brand visibility  ,offering  loyalty incentives, encourage Upsell and Cross sell and stay updated in sales trends for each of the product category and product lines.
+3. Optimize marketing and sales efforts by targeting the right audience, enhancing brand visibility  ,offering  loyalty incentives, encourage Upsell and Cross sell and staying updated on sales trends for each of the product category and product lines.

-Finally , use sales metrics as key KPI's  to evaluate the  products sales performances on daily, weekly monthly, quarterly , half yearly and yearly for strategic business decision makings.
+4. Finally , use sales metrics as key KPI's  to evaluate the  products sales performances on daily, weekly monthly, quarterly , half yearly and yearly for strategic business decision makings.

 <img width="3718" height="434" alt="image" src="https://github.com/user-attachments/assets/60f8701e-6a80-4e26-8644-ca2da174df12" />